danny-baker/deploy-beast-datascience-vm/README.md

 At the beginning of the file I've summarised all the knobs and dials you might want to turn to tweak your VM settings.
 By default, I've chosen the toughest setup I could find within the limits of a Free Account (This is an E4s_v3 with 128GB RAM, and a 1TB Premium SSD OS Drive).
 But of course you can mix and match practically any VM up to 4 cores on the free account, and experiment with different HDD sizes and types.
 In brief, if you are on a free account, the default settings are optimised for the best 4 cores, most ram and best disk I could find.
 If you are on a PAYG account, you can go crazy.

 **Key decision points:**
-- VM Type - This is critical as it determines the number of cores, RAM, temporary storage, and other limitations in relation to I/O. Lookup what you want either on [Azure docs](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/) or on [azurenet](https://azureprice.net/).
+- VM Size - This is critical as it determines the number of cores, RAM, temporary storage, and other limitations in relation to I/O. There are literally hundreds of options.
+Lookup what you want either on [Azure docs](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/) or on [azurenet](https://azureprice.net/).
 Modify the variable field as you need
 - OS disk size - Default to 1TiB premium SSD, but you can choose anything up to 4TiB (4095GB) as a single disk.
 - OS disk type Take special note there are 3 distinct classes of storage 'Premium_LRS' which is SSD, 'StandardSSD_LRS' which is constrained SSD media, then the good old fashioned hard disk drive 'Standard_LRS'.
 Standard SSD is half the price of premium ssd, and standard HDD is 1/4 the price of premium ssd.
 Refer to docs [here](https://azure.microsoft.com/en-gb/pricing/details/managed-disks/).
 In all datascience applications, I'd use nothing other than "Premium_LRS" for maximum performance.